carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

     >> cd code
     ```

-7. Within the code folder, clone the BIDS initialization suite:
+7. Within the code folder, clone the BIDS initialization suite. **NOTE:** Use the recursive flag in order to clone all the required submodules:

     ```bash
     >> git clone --recursive https://github.com/BUCANL/BIDS-Init-Face13-EEGLAB.git